 We use this tool: the Inventory of Conscience – as one tool for assessing conscience about war and militarism as congregations and individuals deepen their commitment to nonviolence and resisting militarism in our world.

 PPF is proud to connect and support churches who declare themselves Peace Churches.

-After using these study materials, some churches found their conversations about scripture, war and violence evoked in them a deeper sense conviction and awakening.
+After using the study materials below, some churches found their conversations about scripture, war and violence evoked in them a deeper sense conviction and awakening.
 While the church universal has adhered to the theology of Just War for more than a millennium, Peace Churches are those who began to question whether such a theology is consistent with the scripture and our ministry of reconciliation to which we are called.
 In 2018, the PC(USA) voted to recognize those churches that declare themselves Peace Churches.

 Within the PC(USA), these currently include First Presbyterian Church of Palo Alto, CA, Montclair Presbyterian Church in Oakland, CA, Church of Reconciliation in Chapel Hill, NC and Rutgers Presbyterian Church in New York City.

 Contact us if you want more information or support if your congregation wants to become a Peace Church.

 PEACE CHURCH SERMONS

 Traditionally, the term Peace Church refers to churches like the Society of Friends (Quakers), Church of the Brethren and the Mennonites.
 These churches have committed themselves to Christian pacifism or nonresistance.

 In 1936 and 1938, the General Assembly of Presbyterian Church in the United States of America affirmed and sent to the presbyteries a proposal to remove just war language from the Westminster Confession, then the only confessional standard for the church.
 On both occasions, a majority of presbyteries voted for the proposals, but the number did not reach the super majority required for constitutional change.